Opportunities

 Position details:

+The Programming Assistant will respond to the Artistic and Executive Directors.
 To apply, please submit your written documents in one single PDF or Word Document that includes the following:

-• Applicant contact information (including full name, address, city, email, phone number)
+• Applicant contact information (including full name, address, city, email, phone number).

-• Brief description of your artistic practice and current goals (250 words max)
+• Brief description of your artistic practice and current goals (250 words max).

-• Artist CV or resume (maximum 3 pages)
+• Artist CV or resume (maximum 3 pages).

 • Cover letter outlining your relevant skills and experiences related to the qualifications required for the role; and mentioning your YCWBCH eligibility.